10 Best CI/CD Tools Shortlist

 Here are answers to some questions that are frequently asked about CI/CD tools.

-What problem does CI/CD solve?
+What problem do CI/CD tools solve?

 CI/CD provides solutions to the problems integrating new code can cause for software development teams.
 From integration and testing to delivery and deployment, CI/CD improves efficiency with automation and continuous monitoring.